tyang146/cs293securestaticwebsite/README.md

 ## Technologies use:
 - AWS S3
 - AWS IAM
-- AWS EC2
+- AWS EC2 (Optional if using Jenkins on EC2)
-- AWS CloudFront
+- AWS CloudFront (Secure Hosting)
 - Jenkins or GitHub Actions
 - GitHub